 3: Driving under the influence of drugs is a criminal offense

 According to the newly amended traffic law in the UAE, driving under the influence of drugs is a criminal offense.
-The fine for these violations including a hefty traffic fine, confiscation of the vehicle, detention of the driver and cancellation of the driving license.
-Always keep in your mind that there are radars and cameras on all main and major roads in Dubai to track any reckless driving behavior.
+Always keep in your mind that there are radars and cameras on all main major roads in Dubai to track any reckless driving behavior.
 Other than these road monitoring devices patrolling by Dubai Police leaves no margin for anyone to drive under the influence of alcohol or drugs without any notice.
-You can be caught on the spot and sent to the jail immediately.
+You can be caught on the spot and sent to jail immediately.

-Cars with dark windows will have a very bad peripheral vision at night so make sure you allow for this.
-Many drivers do not use to put their headlights on, driver believes if they can see the road that they don’t have to need the lights, other drivers can see them!
-So visibility driving conditions like nighttime driving and driving in case of fog can create troubles for drivers and can also create the chances of dangerous road accidents.
-Drivers should, keep the headlights of their vehicles and should be turned on at all times when visibility on the road is significantly low.
-There are chances to bear the heavy fines if you are caught by traffic police or by the traffic monitoring radars.
+Cars with dark windows will have very bad peripheral vision at night so make sure you allow for this.
+Many drivers do not use to put their headlights on, driver believes if they can see the road that they don’t have to need the lights, and other drivers can see them!
+So visibility, driving conditions like nighttime driving, and driving in case of fog can create trouble for drivers and can also create the chances of dangerous road accidents.
+Drivers should, keep the headlights on their vehicles and should be turned on at all times when visibility on the road is significantly low.
+There are chances to bear heavy fines if you are caught by traffic police or by the traffic monitoring radars.

 5: You cannot overtake a vehicle from the right side

-Dubai follows the right-hand driving rule so overtaking from the right-hand side is not allowed and it will be considered as a traffic violation if anyone breaks the rule who will pay the fine or penalties.
+Dubai follows the right-hand driving rule so overtaking from the right-hand side is not allowed and it will be considered a traffic violation if anyone breaks the rule they will pay a fine or penalties.
 Drivers should know that they can only overtake from the left side in Dubai.

 6: You will be charged the fine if you are driving below the speed limit